algosup/2024-2025-project-1-fpga-team-6/Documents/Management/WeeklyReports/week4.md

 ## Challenges

 1. **Trade-off decisions**
     - The technology limitations have caused the team to make trade-offs.
 The river mechanics in the second half of the screen have therefore been replaced by another road.
+Also, only a few cars will be displayed at any one time, reducing consumption and enhancing playability.
 2. **Side productions overwhelming**
     - The side productions have been quite overwhelming.
 All the team members did not focus on the same tasks at the same time, leading the team members to work harder.
 3. **Purchases**